mdkraemer/gp-personality/README.md

 ### Generating the Analysis Samples

-In the folder on your computer where the subfolder *data* is now contained, create another subfolder called *scripts* and download the following files into it:
+1. Download *gp-personality.Rproj* into the folder on your computer where the subfolder *data* is now contained.
+All paths are defined in relation to this R Project.
+2. In the same folder, create another subfolder called *scripts* and download the following files into it:

-* gp-compilesample-imp-HRS.R
+    + gp-compilesample-imp-HRS.R
-* gp-compilesample-imp-LISS.R
+    + gp-compilesample-imp-LISS.R
-* gp-compilesample-psm-HRS.R
+    + gp-compilesample-psm-HRS.R
-* gp-compilesample-psm-LISS.R
+    + gp-compilesample-psm-LISS.R
+3. Open the R-project (run all scripts from within it).

-First, to load and clean the data and conduct multiple imputations on the covariate data, execute *gp-compilesample-imp-HRS.R* and *gp-compilesample-imp-LISS.R*.
+4. To load and clean the data and conduct multiple imputations on the covariate data, execute *gp-compilesample-imp-HRS.R* and *gp-compilesample-imp-LISS.R*.
 This will take several hours on most machines.
+5. Download the Excel sheet *gp-covariates-overview.xlsx* into the superordinate folder (where the R-project is).
+This file is needed for the covariate data frame created in the next two scripts.
-Second, to perform the propensity score matching creating the final four analysis samples, execute *gp-compilesample-psm-HRS.R* and *gp-compilesample-psm-LISS.R* (this only takes a couple of minutes).
-The analysis samples are saved in the *processed* subfolders.
-The Excel sheet *gp-covariates-overview.xlsx* is needed for the covariate data frame created in the latter two scripts.
-Please download it into the superordinate folder.
+6. To perform the propensity score matching creating the final four analysis samples, execute *gp-compilesample-psm-HRS.R* and *gp-compilesample-psm-LISS.R* (this only takes a couple of minutes).
+The analysis samples are now saved in the *processed* subfolders.

 ### Reproducing the Manuscript

 The manuscript was generated using the *papaja* (Preparing APA Journal Articles) R package by Frederik Aust and Marius Barth.
 See https://github.com/crsh/papaja/ for instructions on how to install this package and http://frederikaust.com/papaja_man/ for more specific instructions on how to write APA manuscripts using *papaja*.
 Another requirement is a TeX distribution for which I used *tinytex* which can easily be installed via R.
 Please follow these steps to reproduce the manuscript.
 If you run into errors you can’t fix easily, it is generally a good idea to re-install R and RStudio.
 I used R version 4.0.4 and RStudio version 1.3.1093.

-1. Download the following files to the superordinate folder where the subfolders *data* and *scripts* are contained:
+1. Download the following files to the superordinate folder (where the R Project is):
-    + *gp-personality.Rproj*: The R Project from which all scripts are opened and all paths defined
     + *gp-manuscript-papaja.Rmd*: The main R markdown script that renders the final PDF manuscript
     + *gp-manuscript-papaja-appendix.Rmd*: Additional R markdown script that renders the supplemental materials (executed from the main script)
     + *gp-participant-flowchart.png*: Figure that was created externally and is loaded into R in the main script